Alchemija ir Ezoterinės Tradicijos - www.Kristalai.eu

 Definition of Esotericism

-Esotericism refers to knowledge intended for or understood only by a small number of people with special interests.
+Esotericism means knowledge intended for or understood by only a small number of people with special interests.

 • Hidden Knowledge: Esoteric traditions are often associated with mystical, spiritual, or occult schools accessible only to a limited audience.